Mark 7 nuclear bomb

-Mark 7 "Thor" (or Mk-7') was the first tactical fission bomb adopted by US armed forces.
-It was also the first weapon to be delivered using the toss method with the help of the low-altitude bombing system (LABS).
+Mark 7 "Thor" (or Mk-7) was the first tactical fission bomb adopted by US armed forces.
+It was also the first weapon to be delivered via toss bombing with the help of the low-altitude bombing system (LABS).
 The weapon was tested in Operation Buster-Jangle.
-To facilitate external carry by fighter-bomber aircraft, Mark 7 was fitted with retractable stabilizer fins.
-The Mark 7 warhead (W7) also formed the basis of the 30.5 in BOAR rocket, the Mark 90 Betty nuclear depth charge, MGR-1 Honest John rocket, and MGM-5 Corporal ballistic missile.
+The Mark 7 was fitted with retractable stabilizer fins so it could be carried under fighter-bomber aircraft.
+The Mark 7 warhead (W7) also formed the basis of the 30.5 in BOAR rocket, the Mark 90 Betty nuclear depth charge, MGR-1 Honest John rocket, MGM-5 Corporal ballistic missile, and Nike Ajax surface-to-air missile.
 It was also supplied for delivery by Royal Air Force Canberra aircraft assigned to NATO in Germany under the command of SACEUR.
 This was done under the auspices of Project E, an agreement between the United States and the UK on the RAF carriage of US nuclear weapons.
 In UK use it was designated 1,650 lb.
 H.E.
 M.C.

-The Mark 7 was in service from 1952 to 1967(8) with 1700–1800 having been built.
+The Mark 7 was in service from 1952 to 1967(8) with 1,700–1,800 having been built.

 Design

-The Mark 7 was a variable yield fission weapon using a levitated pit and an implosion design using 92 high explosive lenses.
-The weapon had multiple yields of 8, 19, 22, 30, 31, and 61 kt by using different weapon pits.
-The weapon had both an airburst and contact fuzing modes.
+The Mark 7 was a variable-yield fission weapon that used a levitated pit and an implosion design with 92 high-explosive lenses.
+The weapon had multiple yields of 8, 19, 22, 30, 31, and 61 kt by using various weapon pits.
+The weapon had airburst and contact fuzing modes.
 The weapon used in flight insertion for safing and later versions of the weapon used a PAL A type arming and safing system.
-Approximately 1700 to 1800 Mark 7 bombs and 1350 W7 warheads were produced.
+About 1,700 to 1,800 Mark 7 bombs and 1,350 W7 warheads were produced.